BIGJRA/BIGJRA.github.io/rejuv.md

 mons out, so plan your turn 1 attacks accordingly.
 Morgrem and Clefairy are very effective at stalling, but you can try to time knocking them out so that the screens run out.
-Haunter and Masquerain hit hard but if you have set up any of your Pokémon you may be able to succeed!
+Haunter and Masquerain hit hard but if you have set up any of your Pokemon you may be able to succeed!

 When you’re back in town, you can proceed to the gym immediately, or go tackle a side area real fast.